 Check out the SCIENCEBUDDIES website and tell it your interests and how long you want to take to do your project and it will give you some great ideas!

 Information on the day

-- All projects must be dropped off at the Trafalgar Centre on Tuesday the 25th September between 8.30-9.30am (if this is an issue for you please let us know, we will try and arrange something).
+- All projects must be brought to the Trafalgar Centre on Monday the 24th September between 1pm and 5pm (if this is an issue for you please let us know, we will try and arrange something).

 - All projects must be clearly marked with NAME and SCHOOL on the back (it will be impossible for us to register them if not).

 - All Science, Technology and Research project students will be interviewed on Tuesday 25th.
 Art project students will not be interviewed.